lolaedun/meditation/README.md

 ### **User Stories**

 * As a user, I would like to choose timing of meditation/affirmation.
-* As a user, I would like to be able to switch from child mode to adult mode.
+* As a user, I would like to set my meditation environment to suit my needs.
 * As a user, I would ike to be able to cycle through different affirmations and sounds.
 * As a user, I would like to be able to switch off sound but keep timer going.
+* As a user, I would like to be able to have access to this meditation regardless of the device i'm using.
 * As a user, I would like to be share my meditation or affirmation with a friend.